claraduboisr/linkdictionary/README.md

       -  Using regex: ```".*\\d.*"```, it will know that, if a string has any integer in between, it will return "It is not a String"

 ### 3. Verification Test
-Once the user inputs the value "-1" in the command line arguments, no matter the position is placed, the following command will be run in the test file.
+Once the user inputs the value "-1" in the command line arguments, no matter what is the position, the following command will be run in the test file.

 > Why do not we choose the word "test" as an argument to activate the test?
 Otherwise, it will be considered as a String input and, as is not in the file, it will return a "-1".

-#### Check several words that the position matches
+#### Check several words that the position matches (5 random words)
 Using the method Random, the system selects 5 indexes and compare if it matches with the file already corrected and the file created (with this code).

 1. We need two scanners, one for each file.